icst2021satool/probabilistic-coupling-experiment/README.md

 2. **Version**: fault,
 3. **UncFdpMax**:  maximum FDP for unconstrained DUAs,
 4. **NoUncFdpMax**: number of unconstrained DUAs with maximum FDP,
-5. **Status**: whether the method of the maximum FDP DUAs was cleared for subsumption calculation; that is, SAtool was able to find the subsumption relationship for the method,
+5. **Status**: whether the method of the maximum FDP DUAs was cleared for subsumption calculation; that is, SAtool was able to find the subsumption relationship for the method or there was no subsumption disruption,
 6. **SubFdpMax**:  maximum FDP for subsumed DUAs,
 7. **NoSubFdpMax**: number of subsumed DUAs with maximum FDP,
 8. **LessFdpUnc**:  boolean value informing if UncFdpMax < SubFdpMax,